Bart's Birthday: Plot

-At the Dolby-Mucinex Theater, former celebrity guest stars on The Simpsons like Lady Gaga, Tony Hawk, Katy Perry, and Seth Rogen attend a celebration of the series finale, hosted by former writer Conan O'Brien.
-O'Brien explains that Fox has been trying to end the series for decades, and shows off alternate versions of classic episodes that would have ended the series by killing off Homer.
-He then tasks a cutting-edge artificial intelligence chatbot called Hack-GPT (a spoof of ChatGPT) to generate a series finale.
+Former celebrity guest stars on The Simpsons attend a celebration of the series finale, hosted by Conan O'Brien.
+He explains that Fox has been trying to end the series for decades and shows off alternate versions of classic episodes that would have ended the series by killing Homer.
+He tasks an artificial intelligence chatbot called Hack-GPT to generate a series finale.

-The plot of the finale revolves around Bart needing to distribute his birthday party invitations after Homer forgets to mail them.
-He passes them out at a school assembly, where Principal Skinner announces he is moving to Sacramento with Groundskeeper Willie for a new job, to Bart's delight.
-Meanwhile at the power plant, Mr. Burns pranks the employees by pretending to be dead and having a joke will leaving his fortune to them read out, only for Homer to accidentally kill him, ironically allowing the will to be enacted.
-The employees cheer and carry Homer out.
+The plot revolves around Bart needing to distribute his birthday party invitations after Homer forgets to mail them.
+He passes them out at a school assembly, where Principal Skinner announces he is leaving for a new job, to Bart's delight.
+Meanwhile at the power plant, Mr. Burns pretends to be dead and has a joke will that leaves his fortune to them.
+When Homer accidentally kills him, allowing the will to be enacted, the employees cheer and carry Homer out.

-Bart witnesses John Cena deliver Kumiko and Comic Book Guy's baby and he finds it strange seeing numerous people saying they will "miss this place" before turning off the lights and closing their doors.
+Bart witnesses John Cena deliver Kumiko and Comic Book Guy's baby.
+He finds it strange seeing numerous people saying they will "miss this place" before turning off the lights and closing their doors.
 He discusses this with Milhouse, whose parents announce they are leaving Springfield.
-Multiple marriages occur at once; Patty and Selma marry Evelyn and the Yes Guy, Ned Flanders marries Ruth Powers, and Duffman marries Ms. Hoover.
-Raphael even turns off the Springfield Tire Fire.
+Multiple marriages occur at once.
+Raphael turns off the Springfield Tire Fire.

-At home, Homer and Marge announce that they have permanently fixed their relationship, Homer is going on weight loss medication, and that the Simpson family will effectively cease to be a dysfunctional family.
-As Maggie prepares to say her first words, Bart realizes everything is changing and runs out of the house.
-In the theater, the celebrities are confused, and Hack-GPT explains that Bart has become self-aware and is rejecting the finale.
+At home, Homer and Marge announce that they have permanently fixed their relationship, and the Simpson family will cease to be dysfunctional.
+As Maggie says her first words, Bart realizes everything is changing and runs out of the house.
+The celebrities are confused, and Hack-GPT explains that Bart has become self-aware and is rejecting the finale.